 Some of the changes you may notice include:

-- Growing hair in different places on their bodies
+- Growing hair in different places of their bodies.

-- Starts to feel mixed feelings and experience mood changes.
-These are normal emotions, but if you have concerns or worries about your child’s mood, it may be beneficial to speak to someone about this
+- Mood changes.
+This is normal during puberty.
+However, if you have concerns or worries about your child’s mood, it may be beneficial to speak to someone about this.